kostaskougios/spi/diExample/README.md

 This is an example of how dependency injection can be applied on spark applications to allow a layered approach to pipelines, simplify component creation, wiring and testing.

-A lot of spark applications start of as a number of objects.
+A lot of spark applications start of as a code in objects.
 This is due to the way spark runs code in the driver and executor and to avoid spark serializing components.
 But having all components as objects is hard to manage and to test.

 Here we are going to have a look at using dependency injection (DI) to create components for code that executes in the spark driver.
-And we will see how we can actually use the domain model to do the business logic and how to use and test that independently of spark.
+And we will see how we can actually use the domain model to do the business logic and how to test it independently of spark.

 The idea is to create components like dao's and services and wire them using DI.
 Those components are - like a non-spark app - responsible for loading data and delegating